playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ### Angular

-Because we're able to inject a full class instance into a child component, we can utilize methods in said class to mutate data of the injected class instance.
+Because we're able to inject a full class instance into a child component, we can use methods in said class to mutate data of the injected class instance.

 ```typescript
 @Injectable()